jon-simpkins/revision/README.md

 `npm run storybook`

-Right now, there's a bug where the events console takes over the whole screen, but going into "fullscreen" mode will let you see the correct story content.
+This will let you inspect the UI elements under different data conditions (see https://storybook.js.org/ for more details).

 # Angular CLI Scaffolding